Skip links

-Securing the Greek Golden Visa is a monumental first step, granting you and your family a secure foothold in Europe.
+Securing the Greece Golden Visa is a monumental first step, granting you and your family a secure foothold in Europe through Law 4251/2014.
 It’s the key that opens the door.
-But for many long-term investors, the ultimate goal isn’t just to visit the kingdom—it’s to become a citizen of it.
-The true prize is the Greek passport, a document that signifies full membership in the European Union.
+But for many long-term investors, the ultimate goal isn’t just to visit—it’s to achieve Greek Naturalization.
+The true prize is the Greek passport, a powerful document that signifies full EU citizenship and membership in the European Union.

-The path from resident to citizen is not automatic, but it is a clear and defined process.
-It requires commitment, integration, and a genuine connection to Greece that goes beyond property ownership.
-This guide lays out the official, step-by-step roadmap you must follow to transition from a Golden Visa holder to a Greek citizen, transforming your investment into a legacy of global mobility and opportunity for generations to come.
+This guide, curated by our expert legal consultants, lays out the official, step-by-step roadmap you must follow to transition from a Golden Visa holder to a Greek citizen.
+By meeting the physical presence requirements and passing the citizenship examination, you can transform your property investment into a legacy of global mobility and opportunity for generations to come.

 The Critical Distinction: From “No Stay” Residency to “Full-Time” Citizenship